-22 15 U.S.C.
+&lt;sup>22 15 U.S.C.
 78f(b)(4).

-23 15 U.S.C.
+&lt;sup>23 15 U.S.C.
 78k-1.

-24 See 17 CFR 242.603.
+&lt;sup>24 See 17 CFR 242.603.

-The Exchange operates in a highly competitive environment.
-Indeed, there are sixteen registered national securities exchanges that trade U.S. equities and offer associated top of book market data products to their customers.
+associated top of book market data products to their customers.
 The national securities exchanges also compete with the SIPs for market data customers.
 The Commission has repeatedly expressed its preference for competition over regulatory intervention in determining prices, products, and services in the securities markets.
 Specifically, in Regulation NMS, the Commission highlighted the importance of market forces in determining prices and SRO revenues and, also, recognized that current regulation of the market system "has been remarkably successful in promoting market competition in its broader forms that are most important to investors and listed companies."
 The proposed fee change is a result of the competitive environment, as the Exchange seeks to amend its fees to attract additional subscribers for its proprietary top of book data offerings.

-Making alternative data products available to market participants ultimately ensures increased competition in the marketplace and constrains the ability of exchanges to charge prohibitive fees.
-If a market participant views one exchange's top of book data fees as more or less attractive than the competition they can, and frequently do, switch between competing products.
+Making alternative data products available to market participants ultimately ensures increased competition in the marketplace, and constrains the ability of exchanges to charge prohibitive fees.
+In the event that a market participant views one exchange's top of book data fees as more or less attractive than the competition they can, and frequently do, switch between competing products.
 In fact, the competitiveness of the market for such top of book data products is one of the primary factors animating this proposed rule change, which is designed to allow the Exchange to further compete for this business.
 As mentioned above, at least one other Exchange provides a similar waiver for redistribution of market data.